If you often feel tired or sluggish during the day, or often wake up feeling unrefreshed, it might mean you have some

 With insomnia, the mere act of climbing into bed can trigger these thoughts.
 And it can be something that's difficult to overcome, without the help of a

-You Often Try To Go To Bed Extra Early
+professional sleep expert.
+2 You Often Try To Go To Bed Extra Early

 It's fine to occasionally go to bed an hour or two earlier than you normally would — especially if you're sick or want to recover from a particularly stressful day.
 But if this has become a habit, take note.